 When I first read the book Handmade Shoes for Men, I saw this picture: Der Leistenbauer (the last maker).
 I was struck at the time, and for many years to come, by the utter otherworldliness of the man, the tool and the activity.
-How was it that such a refined a beautiful shape was crudely hacked out of a piece of what appeared to be basically firewood?
+How was it that such a refined and beautiful shape was crudely hacked out of a piece of what appeared to be basically firewood?

 While visiting the shop of Berluti in Les Rosiers-sur-Loire in April, I unexpectedly received a paroir (aka stock knife) as gift from Anthony Delos.
-(A famous shoemaker in his own right whose business was purchased by Berluti.)
+(A famous shoemaker in his own right who’s business was purchased by Berluti.)
 Stunned, I thought about that picture and I really wanted to find out what it is like to make a last using this tool.
 It was pretty rusty and I have no idea when it was used last, or when it was made.
 Using one of the polishing wheels on my finisher, I cleaned it up and sharpened it.

 First I had to make a handle.
 Thanks to my friend Greg, I learned a bit about how to turn a piece of wood on a lathe and how to make a T handle.
 We used maple for the shaft and T, and copper pipe for the front of the haft.
 The T was fitted to the shaft in much the same way that a leg or spindle is fitted to a Windsor chair – tapered shaft to tapered hole.
 It was pinned, but also set with epoxy.